 The Cost Of Drug Therapy To Prevent Cardiovascular Disease

 Preventing cardiovascular disease can be largely accomplished with low-cost generic medications.
-National guidelines for the management of hypertension and diabetes recommend generic medications as first-line therapy for most patients.9,10 Guidelines for the treatment of high cholesterol are agnostic as to the choice of statins, as long as patients reach their cholesterol management goals.11
+National guidelines for the management of hypertension and diabetes recommend generic medications as first-line therapy for most patients.

 Exhibit 2